rcifw/rcifw.github.io/docs/software/jupyter-notebook.md

 Then you can start a Jupyter Lab server using the system-wide Python environment.
 For a [full list of options](https://jupyter-server.readthedocs.io/en/latest/other/full-config.html) see `jupyter lab --help-all`.

 - `allow_remote_access=True` allows you to connect from your local machine.
-Otherwise you would need to run a web browser from an interactive Desktop session on the worker node.
+Otherwise you would need to run a web browser from an interactive Desktop session on the compute node.
-- `ip=$(hostname)` causes the Jupyter Lab server to listen on the subnet-public IP address (e.g. 10.3.1.31 for node 31) instead of just 127.0.0.1, another prerequisite for you to connect from your local machine.
+- `ip=*` causes the Jupyter Lab server to listen on all IP addresses instead of just 127.0.0.1, another prerequisite for you to connect from your local machine.
-- `open_browser=False` tells jupyter not to try to open a web browser on the worker node.
+- `open_browser=False` tells jupyter not to try to open a web browser on the compute node.
 You will open a web browser on your local machine instead.

 ```
 [clusteruser@node31 ~]$ jupyter lab \
 --ServerApp.allow_remote_access=True \
---ServerApp.ip=$(hostname) \
+--ServerApp.ip=* \
 --ServerApp.open_browser=False
 ```